Fairness via Independence: A (Conditional) Distance Covariance Framework: Related Works

-From the perspective of information theory, mutual information(MI) and its variants can also serve as proxies for fairness criteria, aiming to reduce MI to minimize the model's dependence on sensitive attributes \cite{moyerInvariantRepresentationsAdversarial2019, songLearningControllableFair2020a, creagerFlexiblyFairRepresentation2019}.
-However, calculating MI can be challenging due to the lack of probability density function \cite{poole2019variational}.
+From the perspective of information theory, mutual information(MI) and its variants can also serve as proxy for fairness criteria, aiming to reduce MI to minimize the model's dependence on sensitive attributes \citep{moyerInvariantRepresentationsAdversarial2019, songLearningControllableFair2020a, creagerFlexiblyFairRepresentation2019}.
+However, calculating MI can be challenging due to the lack of probability density function \citep{poole2019variational}.
 Consequently, instead of directly estimating mutual information, they approximate it by their empirical version, upper/lower bounds or some variational methods.
-In the FERMI framework \cite{lowy2022stochastic}, the authors propose an objective function that incorporates the exponential R\'enyi mutual information as a regularizer to balance fairness and accuracy.
+Moyer et al. \cite{moyerInvariantRepresentationsAdversarial2019} introduced invariant representations without adversarial Training through MI, transplanting adversarial losses from generative literature to encoder/decoder settings.
+Song et al. \cite{songLearningControllableFair2020a} proposed an MI-motivated objective for learning maximally expressive representations subject to fairness constraints, which can optimize approximations to Lagrangian dual objective.
+In the FERMI framework \citep{lowy2022stochastic}, the authors propose an objective function that incorporates the exponential R\'enyi mutual information as a regularizer to balance fairness and accuracy.
 They employ an empirical version of the exponential R\'enyi mutual information to calculate the regularization term.
 Notably, they also introduce a first stochastic in-processing fairness algorithm and establish guaranteed convergence for it.
-Another fairness representation learning method based on MI is FCLR \cite{gupta2021controllable}.
+Another fairness representation learning method based on MI is FCLR \citep{gupta2021controllable}.
 FCLR tackles parity control by bounding mutual information using contrastive information estimators, operating under the assumption of normality.

+A prominent strategy for ensuring algorithmic fairness involves kernel-based methods.
+In this paradigm, fair regression and classification are achieved by incorporating the Hilbert-Schmidt Independence Criterion (HSIC) \citep{gretton2005kernel} as a fairness regularizer.
+This approach offers two significant advantages: it simplifies the optimization problem and readily accommodates multiple sensitive variables simultaneously.
+By leveraging kernel functions instead of linear formulations, these methods can effectively capture and mitigate complex, nonlinear dependencies, thereby enhancing their applicability to real-world data \citep{perez2017fair}.
+The kernel-based framework continues to evolve, with recent advancements including fair kernel clustering \citep{zhou2024fair} and fair kernel regression \citep{perez2023fair}.

+In parallel, another line of research focuses on fair representation learning, which employs various fairness regularizers to learn data representations that are invariant to sensitive attributes.
+This category includes a diverse set of techniques, such as: Adaptive Weights \citep{chai2022fairness}, Contrastive Estimation \citep{shen2021contrastive}, and Adversarial Learning \citep{zhang2018mitigating,lahotifairnessdemographics2020}.